CodePartnersMD/MD301-guide/curriculum/04-RWD-RegEx/FACILITATOR.md

 ## Overview

 Today's class is a combination of more CSS topics and an introduction to regular expressions.
-This is the first of three days where regular expressions will be covered, so keep the demo to the basics and show multiple examples.
-The additional pattern matching lectures occur in classes 11 and 14, with corresponding code challenges.
+This is the first of two days where regular expressions will be covered, so keep the demo to the basics and show multiple examples.
+The additional pattern matching lecture occurs in class 14, with corresponding code challenges.

 There are several tools students should bookmark for reference when practicing pattern matching with regular expressions; they are listed in the readings for today's class.
+Use these tools when introducing regular expressions.

 ## How do I prep for today?